Teeemster/Note-Taker/README.md

 ## Usage
 * The server can be invoked using npm start.
 From here, the user will be enabled to add, save, or delete notes.

-* This repository can be opened as an HTML within Github at the website: https://github.com/Teeemster/Team-Profile-Generator
+* The application can be opened here: https://jbchallenge11.herokuapp.com/

 ![Sample of Note Taker Website](public/assets/images/notetaker.PNG)